bueltge/multisite-global-media/readme.md

 ### Contact & Feedback
 The plugin is designed and developed by team members from the [Inpsyde](https://inpsyde.com/) crew.
 Special thanks and praise to Dominik Schilling and Guido Scialfa for his help and engagement.

-Please let me know if you like the plugin or you hate it or whatever ...
+Please let me know if you like the plugin or you hate it or whatever.

 Please fork it, add an issue for ideas and bugs.